nigmasilmi/css-grid-going-further/README.md

 [ref](https://developer.mozilla.org/en-US/docs/Web/CSS/gap)

 " So in short, grid-gap creates space between each column or row inside your layouts, while at the same time respecting any item that spans across multiple rows, multiple columns, or is displayed inside a grid area. "

+## Planning For Grid Layouts

+### CSS Grid Means Rethinking Web Layouts

+" Using CSS Grid introduces a whole new approach to web layouts and web design.
+We are now working from the outside in.
+Start with a grid, then place our contents on that grid.
+This in turn requires us to think carefully about the relationships between different items of content, both from an HTML semantics perspective, from a communication perspective, and from a layout and design perspective. "

+### CSS Grid Features: Grid Items

+- Only direct first-level descendants of the grid container
+- Second level descendatns need their own grid
+- Subgrids are not supported
+- Don't flatten your HTML, rather embrace Nested Grids

+### CSS Grid Features: True Grid

+- Avoid Masonry styles
+- Think in tracks and then place the elements in it

+### CSS Grid Features: Grid Stacking

+- Elements can be placed anywhere in the grid including placing one item on top of another
+- Items are stacked according to the HTML source order
+- Items can be reordered using the z-index property

+### CSS Grid Features: Content Order

+- Manual placement is not impacted by the source order
+- Make sure the visible content order matches the source content order to preserve mainingful communication

+### CSS Grid Features: Pure CSS Grids

+- Grids are defined using pure CSS
+- Grids can be nested inside media queries
+- Grids can be applied conditionally
+- Grids can be added, changes, or removed without affecting the HTML

+## Start your Layouts with pen and paper

+1. Make mobile-first layouts drafts to map out the relationships between items
+2. Draw grid lines to identify columns, rows, cells and grid areas
+3. Break grid apart to identify where nesting is needed
+4. Repeat the process for each content model/view

+## Backward Compatibility Options

+- Build full-fledged fallbacks for all browsers
+- Use a mobile-first layout for all browsers
+- Use CSS Grid and rely on block-level fallbacks

+## Accessibility First

+- CSS Grid allows us to simplify HTM by reducing container nesting and separating semantic order from displayed order
+- Changing the displayed order of contents can change their meaning, so use this feature with care

+=> make it accesible first, then fancy, then make sure that fancy doesn't break accessibility <=